-You will enroll in two and three courses in addition to the Internship Seminar and placement.
+You will enroll in two to four courses in addition to the Internship Seminar and placement.
 All courses offered in London are recognized and approved for academic credit by various GEO partner institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
-Check with your study abroad advisor for more information, in particular how many contact hours are required for internship credit.
+For UO students internship credits are calculated at a ratio of 30 hours to 1 quarter credit.
+GEO partner university students should check with their home campus study abroad office to confirm how many contact hours are required for internship credits.

 In your internship placement, you will work side by side with British nationals, allowing you a unique insight into the professional life of Londoners.
 You will be expected to dress and conduct yourself appropriately to the standards of the placement organization.
 In placing students, GEO will try to ensure that you will have a variety of challenging tasks throughout your term; however, you should also expect to help in menial office tasks as well.